New York

 The habitat of moose is typically characterized by dense forests, as they rely on these ecosystems for food, cover, and shelter.
 They are particularly well-adapted to boreal forests, where they can find an abundance of their preferred foods such as twigs, leaves, and bark.
 Moose tend to avoid open areas and prefer wooded landscapes, but they can also be found in wetland habitats like swamps and marshes.
 The wide range of habitats in the United States provides ample opportunity for moose to thrive and establish their populations.

-See also How Far Boston From New York
+See also Where To Stay New York Christmas

 Historical Presence of Moose in New York